gopher-snakes-2013/phase-2-guide/week-1/learning-objectives.md

 ## Self Evaluation Card

-Good programmers are accurate self assessors.
-Spend a few minutes every day thinking about where you stand up the current weeks learning objectives.
-To do
+Spend a few minutes every day thinking about how you're doing with the weeks learning objectives:
-so:

 1. Copy and paste this score card into your `boots/your-name.md` file
 2. Indicate where you feel you stand in each of the learning objectives.